-Our ability to obtain additional capital is subject to a variety of uncertainties, including:
+Our and the VIEs' ability to obtain additional capital is subject to a variety of uncertainties, including: our market position and competitiveness in the automotive industry;

-- our market position and competitiveness in the automotive industry; - our future profitability, overall financial condition, results of operations and cash flows; - general market conditions for capital raising activities in China and globally; and - economic, political and other conditions in China and globally.
+- our and the VIEs' future profitability, overall financial condition, results of operations and cash flows; - general market conditions for capital raising activities in China and globally; and - economic, political and other conditions in China and globally.

-We may be unable to obtain additional capital in a timely manner or on acceptable terms or at all, and our financing may also be subject to regulatory requirements.
-On December 24, 2021, the China Securities Regulatory Commission, or the CSRC, issued the Provisions of the State Council on the Administration of Overseas Securities Offering and Listing by Domestic Companies (Draft for Comments) and the Administrative Measures for the Filing of Overseas Securities Offering and Listing by Domestic Companies (Draft for Comments), or collectively, the Draft Overseas Listing Regulations, which propose to require PRC companies and their overseas special purpose vehicles to file with the CSRC and meet compliance rules for their listing in overseas markets.
-The Draft Overseas Listing Regulations, if enacted in their current forms, may make it difficult for us to obtain additional financing through future overseas offering of securities.
-See "-Risks Related to Doing Business in China-The approval of and the filing with the CSRC or other PRC government authorities may be required in connection with our future offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain adoptation complete such filing."
-If we are unable to obtain adequate financing on terms satisfactory to us when we require it in the future, our ability to continue to support our business growth and our ability to continue as a going concern could be significantly impaired, and our business and dur ability to continue as a going concern could be significantly impaired, and our business and prospects could be adversely affected.
+We and the VIEs may be unable to obtain additional capital in a timely manner or on acceptable terms or at all, and such financing may also be subject to regulatory requirements.
+On February 17, 2023, the CSRC promulgated Trial Administrative Measures of the Overseas Securities Offering and Listing by Domestic Companies (the "Overseas Listing Trial Measures") and five relevant guidelines, which will become effective on March 31, 2023.
+The Overseas Listing Trial Measures will comprehensively improve and reform the existing regulatory regime for overseas offering and listing of securities of PRC domestic companies and will regulate both direct and indirect overseas offering and listing of securities of PRC domestic companies by adopting a filing-based regulatory regime.
+The Overseas Listing Trial Measures may make it difficult for us to obtain additional financings through future overseas offering of securities.
+See "-Risks Related to Doing Business in China-The approval of and the filing with the CSRC or other PRC government authorities may be required in connection with our future offshore offering under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing."
+If we and the VIEs are unable to obtain adequate financing on terms satisfactory to us and the VIEs and when we and the VIEs require it in the future, our and the VIEs ability to continue to support our and the VIEs business growth and our ability to continue as a going concern could be significantly impaired, and our and the VIEs' business and prospects could be adversely affected.

-Failure to renew or retain any preferential tax treatments that are available in China could adversely affect our results of operations and financial condition.
+Failure to renew or retain any preferential tax treatments that are available in China could adversely affect our and the VIEs' results of operations and financial condition.